vinayak-mehta/present/README.md

 ### Images

-Image paths are relative to the directory where you slides are kept and where you invoke `present`.
+Image paths are relative to the directory where your slides are kept, and where you invoke `present`.

 ```
 ![RC](images/recurse.png)